Toronto’s Breast Augmentation Clinic

 Women who are pregnant, breastfeeding, have had previous radiation therapy or infection, or are under the age of 18 should not undergo breast augmentation.

 Patients who have undergone breast augmentation range between the ages of 18-67, with average original breast sizes ranging from 225-980 cc’s.
 Their breast implant surface is typically 95% smooth.

 What Size Should I Choose?

 Breast implant sizes are measured by volume using cubic centimeters (cc’s).
-A larger implant means more volume and further projection from the chest wall.
+Larger implants mean more volume and further projection from the chest wall.
 When deciding what breast size to choose, bear in mind that every woman’s body type is different and this affects how the implants will look.
-Therefore, two women may have the same sized implants, but each procedure will yield a different result.
+Therefore, two women may have the same sized breast implants, but each procedure will yield a different result.
 Before getting the procedure done, you will need to first decide: How big do you want your breasts to be?
 How perky would you like them to look?
 What shape would you like them to have?
 Where on your chest would you like them to sit?
 How would you like your cleavage to appear and where do you desire for your scar to be?

 A consultation is done to help you better answer these questions.
-There are breast implant volume sizing charts to help you better compare sizes, as well as, many before and after pictures of previous patients who have undergone breast augmentation for you to compare body type and final results of the procedure.
+Breast implants volume sizing charts can help you better compare sizes, as well as many before and after pictures of previous patients who have undergone breast augmentation for you to compare body type and final results of the procedure.

-It is important to note that implants often look a bit smaller after surgery, so you should first find a size that suits you and then choose an implant size slightly larger to accommodate the apparent post surgery size difference.
+It is important to note that breast implants often look a bit smaller after surgery, so you should first find a size that suits you and then choose an implant size slightly larger to accommodate the apparent post-surgery size difference.